Policies

 Payment

-I kindly ask you to pay before each session, by payment link.
+I kindly ask you to pay before each session, by bank transfer.

-Payment is due for sessions that you cancel or do not attend.
+Payment is due for any session you do not attend.

-I aim to give you at least four weeks notice of any break I take.
+I aim to give you at least four weeks’ notice of any break I myself take.
+Any session that I have to cancel is, of course, not payable by you.

 Your details